quipa/analytics-demo/README.md

 Generated maps are saved into [`maps`](maps/) folder.

 Most scripts are in bash as it integrates well with GRASS GIS.
 Python is used for complex components.

+**If you get any warnings due to GRASS GIS environment run GUI with the following inputs at startup:**
+* Database directory: analytics-demo/data/internal/grassdata/
+* Location: WGS_84
+* Mapset: FFI

+The entire setup can be cleaned up as follows:
+* `make clean` : removes data folder for clean data setup (still keeps installed packages)
+* `make clean-grass`: removes grassdata folder for clean GRASS GIS setup

 ### Dependencies
   * GRASS GIS 7.8